TL;DR

 }

-We set up external monitoring (UptimeRobot, Better Uptime) and put Cloudflare in front of everything.
-Their bot detection and DDoS protection became our first line of defense.
+The team set up external monitoring (UptimeRobot, Better Uptime) and put Cloudflare in front of everything.
+Cloudflare's bot detection and DDoS protection became the first line of defense.

 How can I tell if I'm being targeted by bots?